 So this says that I have to have the aircraft maintained by someone in accordance with Part 43 (i.e., an LSRM or A&P), do a conditional inspection every 12 months, and go to the manufacturer for any alteration and get approval, which for a CTSW means getting an approval from Flight Design via what they call an MRA (Major Repair and Alteration, which is a manufacturer’s permission slip).
 There’s nothing here about TBO that really relates; it simply points back to Part 91 and 43.
 There’s more about Part 91 in a minute.

 So, now in bowing to both Keller and 91.327, let’s go see what we can find relating to the initial issuance of a Light Sport airworthiness certificate and if that will tell us anything about whether TBO is mandatory or not.
-In actuality, what one has to address is what’s in Keller since it seems pretty ironclad (even if you disregard the rest of what I’ve presented) and is the latest legal opinion of the ones I’ve gathered.
+In actuality, what one has to address is what’s in Keller since it seems relatively ironclad (if you disregard the rest of what I’ve presented) and is the latest legal opinion of the ones I’ve gathered.
 I started looking for something that could talk to me about that initial Light Sport airworthiness certificate issuance, and I found it in FAA Order 8130.2J dated 7/21/2017 “Airworthiness Certification of Aircraft”.
 On page 9-4: (10)(c)(1), it states:

 “(c) Maintenance and Inspection Procedures.